 Since OSG is currently AMSC's only counterparty, AMSC is exposed to OSG's credit risk.
-As charterer of all of the Company's vessels, OSG continued to service its financial obligations to AMSC in 2020 on time, including payments on the DPO receivable.
-AMSC's charter renewal risk was reduced in 2019 with OSG's election to exercise its options on all vessels up for renewal.
-AMSC enjoys downside protection with "come hell or high water" bareboat contracts and OSG's evergreen extension options.
+As charterer of all of the Company's vessels, OSG continued to service its financial obligations to AMSC in 2021 on time, including payments on the DPO receivable.
+AMSC enjoys downside market protection with "come hell or high water" bareboat contracts and through the twelve month notice period to redeliver vessels which provides management with ample time to find alternative employment for the assets.
+The redelivery of three vessels presents an opportunity to diversify the Company's customer base.

-The long-term fundamentals in the Jones Act tanker market remain stable, although the current impact of the COVID-19 pandemic has reduced demand for crude oil and clean products in the U.S market in the near term.
+The long-term fundamentals in the Jones Act tanker market remain stable.
+Although the impact of the COVID-19 pandemic temporarily reduced demand for crude oil and clean products in the U.S., the markets are now close to full recovery.